Health in Uganda: Maternal and infant health

-In rural areas, conceiving pregnant women seek the help of traditional birth attendants (TBAs) because of the difficulty in accessing formal health services and high transportation or treatment costs.
-TBAs are trusted as they embody the cultural and social life of the community.
-The TBAs' lack of knowledge and training and the use of traditional practices, however, have led to risky medical procedures resulting in high maternal mortality rates.
-Those rates also persist because of an overall low use of contraceptives, the limited capacity of health facilities to manage abortion/miscarriage complications, and the prevalence of HIV/AIDS among pregnant women.
-Despite malaria being one of the leading causes of morbidity in pregnant women, prevention and prophylaxis services are not well established according to a 2013 published report.
+In rural areas, conceiving pregnant women seek the help of traditional birth attendants (TBAs) because formal health services can be difficult or costly to access.
+Although TBAs are often trusted within their community, limited training and some traditional practices, have led to risky medical procedures and maternal health risks.
+Maternal mortality rates are also associated with low use of contraceptives, limited capacity to manage abortion and miscarriage complications, HIV/AIDS among pregnant women, and inadequate malaria prevention services.

 Only 47 percent of Ugandan women receive the recommended four antenatal care visits, and only 42 percent of births are attended by skilled health personnel.
 Among the poorest 20 percent of the population, the share of births attended by skilled health personnel was 29 percent in 2005/2006 compared to 77 percent among the wealthiest 20 percent of the population.

-The Human Rights Measurement Initiative has given Uganda a score of 47.9% for contraceptive use.
+The under-five mortality rate, per 1000 births is 130, and the neonatal mortality as a percentage of under-fives' mortality is 24.
+In Uganda, the number of midwives per 1000 live births is 7, and 1 in 35 is the lifetime risk of death for pregnant women.

+A nurse in Uganda monitoring a patient's heart rate with a Pinard horn stethoscope.

+Uganda's modern contraceptive prevalence rate among women of reproductive age rose from 27.3% in 2016 to 29.8% in 2022.

+Men's health

+Issues affecting men including violence, sexually transmitted diseases, prostate cancers, infertility, HIV, and non-communicable diseases that affect sexual performance.
+The latest intervention that could improve men's sexual health is male circumcision.